minetest/contentdb/app/flatpages/help/editors.md

 1. scan the package image if present for any obvious closed source assets.
 2. if right to a name warning is present, check its validity and if the package meets the exceptions.
-3. if the forums topic missing warning is present, feel free to check it, but its usually incorrect.
+3. if the forums topic missing warning is present, feel free to check it, but it's usually incorrect.
 4. check source, etc links to make sure they work and are correct.
 5. verify that the package has license file that matches what is on the contentdb fields